Set Expiry Date In PDF File

 Aspose.Pdf.Document doc = new Aspose.Pdf.Document();

-Step 3: Adding a new page to the PDF document
+Step 3: Add a Page to the PDF

 doc.Pages.Add();